LoyolaChicagoBooks/distributedsystems/source/issues.rst

 Economics

-- Microprocessors have better price/performance than mainframes
+- Commodity microprocessors have better price/performance than mainframes

 Speed

-- Collective power of large number of systems
+- Collective power of large number of systems is potentially infinite

 Geographic and Responsibility Distribution

+- Can provide better speed in geographic regions by not going over slower transoceanic cables

 Reliability